Why Bother with a Blog?

 2. Build Trust and Show Personality

 Beyond brand building and SEO, blogging comes down to connecting with people.
 Your company’s blog should have a personable feel to it.
+You can accomplish that with the help of tools like a sitemap generator.
 Depending on your audience, you can try a number of tactics, like being funny, showing personality, and building trust with your readers.
 Don’t hide behind the curtain – let customers and prospects get to know you.
 The more they trust you, the more likely they are to do business with you.

 3. Improving Search Engine Rankings